lsst/lsst-texmf/docs/lsstdoc.rst

 One should note particularly the Subsystem Tags which may be used to differentiate acronyms which are overloaded.

 This file is read and processed in conjunction with your tex files by ``bin/generateAcronyms.py``.
-This script expects to find two txt files in the directory with the tex:
+This script expects to find two text files in the directory with the tex:

+:file:`myacronyms.txt`
+   Defines abbreviations which are specific to this document.
+   One line per abbreviation, formatted as ``Abbreviation:Definition`` (e.g. ``CI:Continuous Integration``).

+:file:`skipacronyms.txt`
-* ``skipacronyms.txt`` :  one item per line which should be ignored.
+   Specifies abbreviations which should be omitted from the glossary.
+   One line per abbreviation.

 To select a tag or tags for the definitions add ``-t "tag1 tag2"`` to the call to the script.